pki663/dietkit/Readme.md

  * seaborn (>= 0.11.0)

 ## Installation
-You can install this package by 'pip install pydiet'
+You can install this package by `pip install dietkit`

+## Tip
+If `from dietkit import *` is input, dietkit will import all of its functions and classes.
+It can take quite a long time (About 3 minutes).
+So, it is recommended to import only the functions to be used.

 ## About sample data
 The sample ingredient data were extracted from the 9th revision of the National Standard Food Components provided by Rural Development Administration of Korean government.